 Chronic Lung Disease: Avoiding Irritants and Allergens

-Many people with chronic lung disease need to avoid irritants (substances containing particles that irritate the airways).
-Some people are also sensitive to certain allergens (substances that cause inflammation in the lungs).
-You probably can’t avoid all of these things, all the time.
-But you’ll most likely breathe better if you stay away from the substances that bother you.
+Chronic lung disease may include COPD, which is chronic bronchitis and emphysema.
+It may also include pulmonary fibrosis, sarcoidosis, and other long-term respiratory conditions.
+Many people with chronic lung disease need to stay away from irritants that can trigger symptoms.
+These symptoms makes it harder to breathe.
+Irritants are certain substances in the air that irritate the airways.
+Some people are also sensitive to certain allergens.
+These are substances that cause swelling (inflammation) in the lungs.
+Allergens can also cause a runny nose or itchy, watery eyes.
+You likely can’t stay away from all these things, all the time.
+But you’ll most likely breathe better if you stay away from the things that bother you.

-Don’t smoke.
-And don’t allow anyone else to smoke near you or in your home.
+Don’t smoke and stay away from secondhand smoke.
+And don’t let others smoke near you or in your home.

 Ask for smoke-free hotel rooms and rental cars.

-Strong odors: These include scented room fresheners, mothballs, and insect sprays.
-Perfume and cooking can be other causes of strong odors.
+Strong odors .
+These include scented room fresheners, mothballs, and insect sprays.
+Perfume and cooking can also cause strong odors.

 Use scent-free deodorant, lotion, and other products.

-If you have allergies, you should try to avoid the allergens that cause them.
-Ask your health care provider if you need to avoid any of these:
+If you have allergies, try to stay away from the allergens that cause them.
+If you are allergic to many things, think about being tested for specific allergens.
+Ask your healthcare provider if you need to stay away from any of these:

 Try to learn what types of pollen affect you the most.
-Pollen levels vary during the year.
+Pollen levels change during the year.

-Avoid outdoor activities when pollen levels are high.
-Use air conditioning instead of opening the windows in your home and car.
+Don't do outdoor activities when pollen levels are high.
+Use air conditioning.
+Don't open the windows in your home and car.

-Animal dander: This is shed by animals with fur or feathers.
-The particles can float through the air and stick to carpet, clothing, and furniture.
+Animal dander.
+This is shed by animals with fur or feathers.
+The particles can float through the air.
+They stick to carpet, clothing, and furniture.